 Putting a network in place supports business continuity, better data security and staff efficiency

-There is a large percentage of small business owners who think they haven’t crossed the threshold of needing IT support to set up and maintain a proper network for their company.
+There is a large percentage of business owners who think they haven’t crossed the threshold of needing IT support to set up and maintain a proper network for their company.
 After all, each employee has a computer where work is filed and a printer available.
 What more could they possibly need?
 Turns out, they need a network.
-A network is important to all small businesses today, and especially those like law firms and dentist offices that must protect files and data, not only from a breach, but also for their clients’ care and protection.
+A network is important to all businesses today, and especially those like law firms and dentist offices that must protect files and data, not only from a breach, but also for their clients’ care and protection.

 Eventually, an owner requires a file that is located on an employee’s computer.
 Without a network in place, the options to share that file are limited.
 They could email it back and forth, use a program like Dropbox, or send it via a cloud-based sharing tool like OneDrive.
 Alternatively, they could consider using a service, similar to Digital Pigeon for example.
 To find out how to send large files whilst using their services, a visit to their website could provide all of the essential information to see if that method of file sharing would be suitable for your business needs.

 With the online sharing tool, sometimes the online program doesn’t allow you to do what you want to do with the file.
 If you do make changes, then you wind up saving it locally because changes were made.
 Now, there are two copies of the file to keep track of.
 Multiply this scenario times the number of people needing files and making changes, and it’s easy to see how sharing files gets confusing and difficult to manage.
-Inevitably, the correct file will be overwritten and lost, which costs small businesses time and money.
+Inevitably, the correct file will be overwritten and lost, which costs businesses time and money.

 Any of these scenarios work when you need to occasionally share files.
 However, sharing files often and using these means gets cumbersome, fast.
 The setup for some of these choices is not always intuitive and security concerns about safety are worrisome for many business owners.
 Depending on the type of data contained within the document files, law firms, medical facilities and other businesses that keep personal data on clients could have HIPAA issues to address.